-Free Linux Server Monitoring Solutions will only get you so far…
+Free Monitoring Solutions will only get you so far

 Server monitoring and APM are essential to establishing and maintaining infrastructure which remains performant and operational.
 To monitor applications at code-level depth with minimal overhead, in real-time or within minutes, you’ll need to upgrade to paid solutions.
 (100+ Top Server Monitoring & Application Monitoring Tools).

-It’s ok to start free, however, it may be best to select and combine solutions that offer premium options that fit within your budget as traffic, infrastructure and monitoring needs grow.
-For example, AppDynamics, Datadog, New Relic, Instrumental, etc allow you to eventually upgrade your account and/or purchase premium add-on services.
+It’s ok to start free; however, it may be best to select and combine solutions that offer premium options that fit within your budget as traffic, infrastructure and monitoring needs grow.
+For example, AppDynamics, Datadog, New Relic, etc., allow you to upgrade your account or purchase premium add-on services eventually.